aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/030-enable-namespace.md

 ### 1. Set staging overrides

-We are going to increase only CPU limits for carts microservices.
+In this step, we will override only the CPU limits for the `carts` microservice:

 ```bash
 cat > ~/environment/gitops-repos/platform/config/webstore/namespace/values/staging-values.yaml << 'EOF'